Regressions (album): Recording

-Cleric recorded Regressions in Queens, New York, with the producer Colin Marston.
+Cleric recorded Regressions in Queens, New York, with producer Colin Marston.
 The music was recorded at The Thousand Caves, Marston's studio, and put guitar, drums, and bass guitar simultaneously on reel-to-reel tape.
 In contrast to the rest of the album, the music that "The Fiberglass Cheesecake" comprises was assembled in the studio rather than performed, making it difficult to reproduce in a live setting.
 In crafting the track, the band used a sound replacer, recording the drummer, Larry Kwartowitz, using his hands to play a part on his lap and then replacing the sounds of his hands with drums.
 Marston commented on the album's recording process in an interview with American Aftermath: "Regressions by Cleric took waaaaaay longer than any other record I’ve ever worked on.
 It's also probably the most dense in terms of the sheer number and complexity of layers being heard at any given time."